MechTechnology/SmartStitch/README.md

 - Your file will be ordered the same way they are in your file explorer, so make sure everything is in order. (sort by name in file explorer)

 ## Reporting Bugs [2.0+]:
-A logging system has been implemented in the GUI verison of SmartStitch, when an error occur the application will inform you about it, and leaves the details in a file called 'crashreport.log', you can open an issue ticket here and attach the file, so it can be easily debugged and fixed.
+A logging system has been implemented in the GUI version of SmartStitch, when an error occur the application will inform you about it, and leaves the details in a file called 'crashreport.log', you can open an issue ticket here and attach the file, so it can be easily debugged and fixed.

 And since it's just one person maintaining this application, only accepted tickets will be for version 2.0 and above.
 Please don't open tickets for lower versions, since your problem could have been already solved.

-You can also contact me at Discord if you don't want to you the GitHub Issue system.
+You can also contact me at Discord if you don't want to use the GitHub Issue System.
 (MechTechnology#5466)

 # Documentation
-Here the complete documentation for the application, it is broken down into 4 sections, basic settings, advanced settings, how to build your own version, how to run the console version.
+Here is the complete documentation for the application, it is broken down into 4 sections, basic settings, advanced settings, how to build your own version, how to run the console version.

 ## Basic Settings
-As Mentioned in the quick how to use section, these are the most important settings that almost all user care about.
+These are the required settings that all users should be mindful of.

 ### Rough Panel Height
-This is should the size that most panel will roughly be, since the program uses it as a guide when it does decide to slice the images, however it IS ROUGH, meaning if the program finds bubbles/sfx/whatever at that specific pixel length, it will adjust itself and the output size of each image will vary, but they all will be roughly around this size.
+Here you set the size that you want most panel to roughly be, the program will uses it as a guide to see where to slice/cut the images, however it IS ROUGH, meaning if the program finds bubbles/sfx/whatever at that specific pixel length, it will try to find the next closest position where it can cut the image.
+Thus the output size of each image will vary because of that, but they all will be roughly around this size.

 *Default: 5000* --- *Console Parameter Name: split_height*

 ### Output type
-The default output type is png since it is lossless, however you can always change to other types, such as jpg and the program does save in jpg 100 quality, so there should be not noticable loss in quality but it is up to the user what format they want.
+The default output type is png since it is lossless, however you can always change to other types, such as jpg, the program does save jpg at 100 quality, so there should be not noticable loss in quality but it is up to the user what format they want.

 *Default: .png* --- *Supported Types: png, jpg, webp, bmp, tiff, tga* --- *Console Parameter Name: output_files_type*

 ### Batch Mode
-You can have multiple chapter folders in the input folder, and when you turn on batch mode, the program will treat every folder within the input folder as its own chapter and will work on them.
+You can have multiple chapter folders in the input folder, when you turn on batch mode.
+The program will treat every folder within the input folder as its own chapter and will work on them.
 It will skip folders with no images, and if batch mode is enabled and no subfolders were found with the input folder/path, it will not run.
-And it will show the associated message for each of those problems.
+It will show the associated message for each of those problems.

 *Default: false* --- *Console Parameter Name: batch_mode*